julienstroheker/azure-dcos-docs/gpu/README.md

-# Automatically enabling GPU support using acs-engine
+# Enabling GPU support for DC/OS clusters using acs-engine

 ## Deployment